 Inspire Elementary, Denver Public Schools

-Designed to Inspire wonder in all of its occupants, this elementary school project will act as the heart of the Stapleton community both during and after school hours.
+Designed to inspire wonder in all of its occupants, this elementary school project acts as the heart of the Stapleton community both during and after school hours.
 Humphries Poli Architects worked with the community’s vision to create an environment children would be excited to experience, and a space that would facilitate outdoor community events.
-The new $28,000,000, 90,000sf Early Learning education through 5th grade elementary school, with the potential for 6th through 8th expansion, will open in the fall for the 2018 school year.
+The new $28,000,000, 90,000sf Early Learning education through 5th grade elementary school opened in the fall for the 2018 school year.

 Student’s excitement is meant to be sparked from the moment they arrive at school.
-Their busses will travel past a dynamic building elevation which goes through a wondrous color transformation when viewed from various angles.
+Busses travel past a dynamic building elevation which goes through a wondrous color transformation when viewed from various angles.
 Unique geometries and textures were used throughout the buildings massing to further stimulate student’s creativity and curiosity.

 Once inside the school, children are given ample volume to expand their thoughts with multiple double height spaces.
 These areas provide a connection to nature with expansive window walls containing views of the Rocky Mountain Arsenal National Wildlife Refuge (RMANWR) as well as the Rocky Mountains.
 In addition to being flexible for ever-changing needs, spaces throughout the building have been uniquely designed to foster continuous learning.
 Exposed structural elements and MEP systems in intentional locations will allow the building itself to become a learning experience for students.
 Five shared learning spaces were purposefully interjected within the common areas to provide collaborative teaching environments.